-Rather than stripping skin or compromising its moisture barrier, which could lead to inflammation, this formula gently whisks away impurities.
+Rather than stripping skin or compromising its moisture barrier, which could lead to inflammation, the Renew Nourishing Cleanser formula gently whisks away impurities.
 It also fortifies and moisturizes skin with a blend of green tea seed, lavender, and grapefruit peel oils.

-If the promise of fewer breakouts is what lures you to skin fasting, consider switching to a moisturizer that’s naturally free of pore-clogging waxes—face oil.
+If the promise of fewer breakouts is what lures you to skin fasting, consider switching to a moisturizer that’s naturally free of pore-clogging waxes, like the Clear Pure Radiance Oil.
 This blend clarifies and replenishes skin with essential fatty acids that support the skin barrier.